CLOSE

 I propose we have a different conversation about telemedicine.
 Not about what it is and why your clients should offer it, but how to build an effective, successful program.

 New Benefits isn’t new to the telemedicine game.
 We’ve led the market with Teladoc, piloting their $0 visit fee model.
 Our CEO was their first patient to receive a prescription over the phone in 2007.
-Today, we partner with 70% of the top 50 employee benefit brokerage firms in the country and provide telemedicine and other cost containment services to hundreds of thousands of members.
+Today, we partner with 70% of the top 50 employee benefit brokerage firms in the country and provide telemedicine and other cost-containment services to hundreds of thousands of members.
 And we’ve found a pretty good strategy: our clients see an average 34% utilization rate.

 This is how we do it.